magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 -   <!-- MAGECLOUD-1170 -->We fixed an issue preventing patch errors from causing deployment failures.

--   <!-- MAGECLOUD-1152 -->We fixed an issue preventing `ece-tools` from halting execution and throwing an exception if no patches can be applied.
+-   <!-- MAGECLOUD-1152 -->We fixed an issue preventing `{{site.data.var.ct}}` from halting execution and throwing an exception if no patches can be applied.

 -   <!-- MAGECLOUD-1138 -->We fixed an issue causing errors when loading the storefront after enabling HTML minification in the Magento Admin.